RPAExpertiseHub/Run-Python-Natively-In-Blueprism/README.md

 #### Here are the installation instructions for using the Python VBO in Blue Prism: ####

-Download and Install Python:<br><br>
+Download and Install Python:<br>

-Download Python from the official website: python.org<br>
-Follow the installation instructions provided by the Python installer.<br><br>
+Download Python from the official website: python.org Follow the installation instructions provided by the Python installer.<br><br>
 Download VBO Files:<br>

-Download the .bprelease file and Python.Runtime.dll from the repository.<br>
+Download the .bprelease file and Python.Runtime.dll from the repository.<br><br>
 Place Python.Runtime.dll File:<br>

-Place the Python.Runtime.dll file in the root directory where Blue Prism is installed.<br>
+Place the Python.Runtime.dll file in the root directory where Blue Prism is installed.<br><br>
 Import the .bprelease File:<br>
 Open Blue Prism and navigate to File.<br>
 click on Import and select Relase.<br>
-Choose the downloaded .bprelease file and import it into Blue Prism.<br>
+Choose the downloaded .bprelease file and import it into Blue Prism.<br><br>
 Configure Python Instance:<br>

 Open the Blue Prism Example-Python process .<br>